ThomasKWD/redaxo4_api_json/README.md

 1. *Copy* all files into  a sub directory "*api_json*" under redaxo/include/addons/ of your Redaxo 4.x installation.
 Then start "Install" on the "Addons" page in the backend.

-2. Add a *rewrite rule* to your .htaccess or apache config.
-Just convert all links starting with 'api/' to a param like this: `RewriteRule ^api[/]?(.*)$ index.php?api=$1`.
+2. Add a *rewrite rule* to your ".htaccess" file or apache config.
+Just convert all links starting with 'api/' to a param e. g.: `RewriteRule ^api[/]?(.*)$ index.php?api=$1`.
 This is recommanded to provide an easy syntax.

 ## Usage